thunderbird/developer-docs/add-ons/about-add-ons.md

 {% tab title="Legacy Overlay Extension" %}
 Status: **Deprecated in TB68.**

 The original type of extension for Thunderbird and Firefox.
-This type uses documents that overlay the Thunderbird UI, adding to and modifying it.
+It uses documents that overlay the Thunderbird UI, adding to and modifying it.
 Legacy Overlay Extensions use an RDF manifest \(`install.rdf`\) and require a restart of Thunderbird for installation/uninstallation, upgrading/downgrading and enabling/disabling.

 #### Update Strategy